 Read the Transcript

 *This transcript has been edited and formatted for readability.

 The Difference Between Branding and Marketing

 Laura: Hello and welcoming to the "Solving for B°" podcast.
 Today we're talking about the differences between branding and marketing.
-We have Bo Bode, President and CEO, and Elizabeth Tindall our Brand Strategist.
+We have Bo Bothe, President and CEO, and Elizabeth Tindall our Brand Strategist.
 I'm Laura Puente, director of marketing communications.

 We thought this was an important topic to talk about because there's a lot of confusion between branding and marketing.
 But can you talk a little bit about why that is?

 Bo: Branding is more focused on how someone feels about a product or service, or how we get them to engage with that product.
 Marketing is a little bit more about how we're telling people why it matters to them.